Supporting unique learners is our passion.

 Our students are bright and academically capable, but often anxious about their upcoming or current college experience.
 They often indicate concern about their readiness, or are currently struggling to meet the demands of college life.
 They are eager to be successful.
-Most of our students do not fit neatly into one or several check boxes.
-It’s usually complicated.
+Most of our students do not fit neatly into one or several checkboxes.

-Some of the common challenges we address include:
+Some of the common student profiles we work with include:

 - College Re-entry